ChandlerG09/cis_241/Glossary.md

 static = compile time
 sizeof(x) returns size of the Array malloc(sizeof(int) *10); creates a big hunk of memory that you can use as an Array

+**Pointers**
+*int x makes x a pointer address instead of just an int Every variable has a: name, address, value, type, scope, lifetime